-MSNU 313 ADVANCED HEALTH ASSESSMENT OF THE ADULT 2.1: 2 cr.
-E
+MSNU 313 ADVANCED HEALTH ASSESSMENT OF THE ADULT

 This is a theory and clinical course designed to help students develop advanced knowledge and clinical skills in health assessment.
 The course focuses on history taking, physical examination, diagnostic reasoning, clinical judgment and decision making for the collaborative management of acute and chronic adult patient centered care, and evaluation.